pikvm/pikvm/docs/pico_hid.md

 Moreover, it can use both Serial (UART) port and SPI.
 The connection scheme is also noticeably simplified, getting rid of the transistor for the Reset line and level shifter for RX/TX (MOSI/MISO).

-* **For Arduino HID over SPI**: Throw away the Reset transistor and level shifter, and follow this guide from the very beginning, as if you were connecting Pico HID for V2/V3.
+* **For the Arduino HID over SPI**: Throw away the Reset transistor and level shifter, and follow this guide from the very beginning, as if you were connecting Pico HID for V2/V3.

 * **For the classic Serial (UART) HID**: Get rid of the transistor and level shifter, and follow this guide